COPD and Heart Failure

 Lifestyle Changes You Can Make

-Although, there are many changes that you can make in regards to your lifestyle, from exercising to incorporating new lifestyle habits, here are a few you can make right away:
+Although, there are many changes that you can make regarding your lifestyle, from exercising to incorporating new lifestyle habits, here are a few you can make right away:

 Medications to Aid With COPD Heart Complications